NB: This review will attempt to remain as spoiler-free as possible, though there may be a couple of snippets.

 Oran Mor is a deconsecrated church turned venue/restaurant/bar, and I knew it’d be atmospheric.
 I’d been past it plenty of times in my old days in Hillhead.
 But the interiors are something else, particularly in the Auditorium where the gig was held–the bare bones of a church, with walls and steeple covered in paintings and slogans and busts of thinkers, stylistic modernist outsider art with a spiritual twist meeting 60s-style countercultural murals.
 Musical guest Mary Epworth noted it was the ‘most Night Vale venue’ they’d performed in yet, and that really does sum it up.
 If you’re in Glasgow, it’s worth a nosy.

 The crowd was receptive and 100% behind the performers, though not quite as rowdy as I’ve heard ones in the US have been, which suits me, particularly as I was on my own.
 Though I hadn’t been in queue since 4:30, I didn’t have any trouble getting a good seat due to being a single ticket.
-Huge relief that, as I get very frustrated in theatres and cinemas when I have a rubbish view.3
+Huge relief that, as I get very frustrated in theatres and cinemas when I have a rubbish view. ((When possible, I must sit in the near-exact centre of a movie theater.
+It’s A Thing.))

 Mary Epworth was a delightful musical guest–though I wasn’t certain the audience was with her initially, people soon picked up and cheered her on.
 Epworth is a stylistic heir to the British electric folk and progressive folk genres, and I can appreciate that taking a song or two to get used to (one never knows what the weather will be in Night Vale).
 If I had to pick a word to describe her work, it’d be ‘liminal’, somewhere between the real world and the supernatural, at once both grounded and ethereal.
-This made her a perfect match for the show, in retrospect, and one of the unobtrusive ways that the performance was tailored to fit local audiences.4
+This made her a perfect match for the show, in retrospect, and one of the unobtrusive ways that the performance was tailored to fit local audiences. ((MINOR SPOILER: Though to be honest, I see Tamika Flynn and her reader posse as being as keen on the poetry of Jackie Kay and Liz Lochhead as they are on Carol Ann Duffy’s, my friends.))

 By now the WTNV crew have long since ironed out any growing pains in doing live shows, and while I admit to being a bit sceptical at hearing about the first ones, I shouldn’t have been (more on this in a bit), and I certainly enjoyed the hell out of this one.
 As when listening to the podcast, time flew by and the performance was laugh-out-loud funny as well as just insightful and poignant enough to get to the heart; but in this case, the visual dimension really did add to the narrative.

 Nowhere else was this more obvious than that all of the performers walked the thin line between remaining perfectly in character and completely smashing the fourth wall, even when it came to audience participation elements.
-The narrative, in fact, demanded this same liminality5, and it was a good reminder of just how talented the cast and creators of WTNV are, particularly fandom’s beloved Cecil Baldwin.
+The narrative, in fact, demanded this same liminality ((Yes, that word again, shut up, I like it.)), and it was a good reminder of just how talented the cast and creators of WTNV are, particularly fandom’s beloved Cecil Baldwin.
 I’ll admit here that he really is a joy to watch, and if you have the opportunity to see him in anything, do so.

-What’s also testament to the talent of Fink, Cranor, et al, isn’t just that they pulled together an engaging, cohesive story that fits into the current plotline of the podcast6 without being plot-critical.
+What’s also testament to the talent of Fink, Cranor, et al, isn’t just that they pulled together an engaging, cohesive story that fits into the current plotline of the podcast ((That is, ‘bonus material’ of the sort we’re apparently due to get for the month of November, as they recover from non-stop trekking over most of Western and Central Europe over three weeks’ time.
+Can’t really blame ’em.)) without being plot-critical.
 It’s that ‘The Librarian’ is so engaging and so cohesive while incorporating so many call-backs to beloved elements throughout the series.

 After all, any live performance generates certain expectations in the fan who turns up; they need some surprises but aren’t going to be satisfied with everything being new, and you better play the goddamn greatest hits while you’re at it.
 Avoiding spoilers, this show hit every single necessary note, as well as an unexpected one or two (a return from waaaaay back in the day).
 But above all, it’s proof of the solid writing and the belief and charisma of the talent that this came off without being clunky and overly obvious.
 When you add in the fact that this is a skeleton cast and crew working frantically under the burdens of international performance (travel and visas and show after show after show), the level of artistry here was pretty much stunning.

-If you’re a WTNV fan7 –regardless of whether or not you’re just a faithful listener, a massive shipper, or the biggest analytical fangeek on the Tumblr dash–and you have the resources and ability, get thee hence to a live show.
+If you’re a WTNV fan ((If you’re not, consider becoming one.)) –regardless of whether or not you’re just a faithful listener, a massive shipper, or the biggest analytical fangeek on the Tumblr dash–and you have the resources and ability, get thee hence to a live show.
 It enhances the immersive part of the fannish experience rather than revealing any backstage secrets, but I, for one, am more than okay with that.
 Night Vale needs to retain its mythos to fully function; it remains, even in live performance, snippets from another world just around the corner which tells us so very much about our own.